zinrai/loki-push-api-client/README.md

 - `labels`: An array of strings representing the labels to be associated with the log entries.
 These labels will be randomly selected for each log entry.
 - `tenants`: An array of strings representing the X-Scope-OrgID values to be used in the HTTP request headers.
 One of these values will be randomly selected for each request.
 - `endpoint`: The URL of the Grafana Loki Push API endpoint.
+- `sleep_interval`: interval in seconds between POST to the Grafana Loki Push API endpoint.

 Here is an example `config.yaml` file: